 'Tim’s proceeds received from the book will be donated to The Prince’s Trust.' which is another reason why we picked it for our December book.An outstanding collection of photographs taken by astronaut Tim Peake along with personal commentary.
 Includes awesome aerial photographs of cities illuminated at night, the northern lights, as well as mountains, deserts and oceans.
 The title came from when Tim called a wrong number from the space station and asked the surprised lady at the other end " Hello, is this planet Earth?"
 A perfect book for learning and sharing and being inspired not just a book to sit on the bookshelf or be read once and forgotten.

-Harry Potter and the Cursed Child: J. K. Rowling, Jack Thorne and John Tiffany Based on the eighth story in the Harry Potter series this is a script of the official Harry Potter story the first presented on stage (world premiere in London's West End 30 July 2016) This edition will only be available until early 2017 when it will be replaced by a definitive edition of the script.
-This is a book for ultimate fans, one of them here read within a few hours, they are pretty quick readers but as it's a script if you wanted to you could read over the course of a day or stretch out over the weekend.
+Harry Potter and the Cursed Child: J. K. Rowling, Jack Thorne and John Tiffany.
+Based on the eighth story in the Harry Potter series this is a script of the official Harry Potter story.
+The first presented on stage (world premiere in London's West End 30 July 2016).
+This is a book for ultimate fans, one of them here read within a few hours, they are pretty quick readers!
+But, as it's a script if you wanted to you could read over the course of a day or stretch out over the weekend.
 What it does is excites you in anticipation of the play as reading a script misses the description you would find in a novel so it's a great warm up if you're lucky enough to have tickets to go watch on the big stage.
 'It was always difficult being Harry Potter and it isn't much easier now that he is an overworked employee of the Ministry of Magic, a husband, and father of three school-age children.'

-The Woman Who Upped and Left by Fiona Gibson - An easy to read book that many will be able to relate to and see the funny side.
-Audrey is a single parent of a teenage son Morgan, struggling to manage two jobs she dreams of getting away from it all, her home, responsibilities and clearing up after her lazy son and his girlfriend.
+The Woman Who Upped and Left by Fiona Gibson.
+An easy to read book, that many will be able to relate to and see the funny side.
+Audrey is a single parent of a teenage son Morgan.
+Whilst struggling to manage two jobs she dreams of getting away from it all.
+Her home, responsibilities and clearing up after her lazy son and his girlfriend.
 It will have you laughing out loud as Audrey goes through the motions of trying to help him and trying to escape him then feeling guilty and worrying when she does finally get a break.
 A look at a very typical modern day family relationship.

-Me Before You by Jojo Moyes - Bestseller from 2012 now a major film so we thought we'd go back and check out the ever popular 5* book A romantic tearjerker a fully believable sad love story you'll love Lou and Willl and feel emotionally involved with the characters struggling to put the book down... without giving too much away it is sensitively written with situations worthy of tears
+Me Before You by Jojo Moyes.
+A bestseller from 2012 now a major film so we thought we'd go back and check out the ever-popular 5* book.
+A romantic tearjerker a fully believable sad love story you'll love Lou and Will.
+Feeling, emotionally involved with the characters struggling to put the book down.
+Without giving too much away it is sensitively written with situations worthy of tears.

-Kill Me Again by Rachel Abbott - You could start here and not worry that you hadn't read previous books from Rachel Abbott even though DCI Tom Douglas appears in all of them (you can always pick them up later) A great thriller unpredictable right until the end if you love a suspense then this book and author are for you.
-In Kill Me Again Maggie Taylor lands a new job in Manchester and the family make what she feels is the right move, she is not sure how her husband feels about the move but when he disappears one night leaving their children unattended Maggie has no idea where or why he is missing, it moves on to Maggie not knowing if the man she is married to is hiding from something she also has discovered a valid reason to be scared for her life.
+Kill Me Again by Rachel Abbott.
+You could start here and not worry that you hadn't read previous books from Rachel Abbott even though DCI Tom Douglas appears in all of them.
+(You can always pick them up later).
+A great thriller unpredictable right until the end.
+If you love a suspense then this book and author are for you.
+In Kill Me Again Maggie Taylor lands a new job in Manchester and the family make what she feels is the right move.
+Maggie is not sure how her husband feels about the move but when he disappears one night leaving their children unattended Maggie has no idea where or why he is missing.
+It moves on to Maggie not knowing if the man she is married to is hiding from something.
+She also has discovered a valid reason to be scared for her life.

-The Rejected Writers' Book Club by Suzanne Kelman - Humourous Fiction.
-A quirky group of women meet to celebrate their 500th publisher rejection letter, when the group receive a shock (Won't include spoiler) that sends them on a humorous road trip to San Francisco.
-An uplifting book of friendship and what really matters in life a positive feel good laugh out loud book.
+The Rejected Writers' Book Club by Suzanne Kelman.
+Humorous Fiction.
+A quirky group of women meet to celebrate their 500th publisher rejection letter.
+When the group receive a shock (Won't include spoiler) that sends them on a humorous road trip to San Francisco.
+An uplifting book of friendship and what really matters in life.
+An uplifting positive feel-good, laugh out loud book.

-Wrong Place, Wrong Time by David P. Perlmutter - A true crime book that has many 5* reviews and tops the true crime charts worldwide Having peeked at it initially as a possible book club choice couldn't put it down - gripping, intriguing and for me believable.
-Based on true events in the early 90's and a visit to Marbella, Spain supposedly a time to reflect and relax but turned into a most terrifying nightmare read more on the Amazon Books - enjoy personal tip ignore the couple of bad reviews because they are outweighed by the awesome ones and who cares about their criticism anyway - it's a gripping book!
+Wrong Place, Wrong Time by David P. Perlmutter.
+A true crime book that has many 5* reviews and tops the true crime charts worldwide.
+Having peeked at it initially as a possible book club choice couldn't put it down.
+Gripping, intriguing and believable.
+Based on true events in the early 90's and a visit to Marbella, Spain supposedly a time to reflect and relax but turned into a terrifying nightmare.
+Gripping book!

-The Gap Of Time - William Shakespeare's The Winter's Tale RETOLD by Jeanette Winterson - First book in a series where The Hogarth Shakespeare sees Shakespeare's' works retold by both acclaimed and best selling authors of today.
+The Gap Of Time - William Shakespeare's The Winter's Tale RETOLD by Jeanette Winterson.
+The first book in a series where The Hogarth Shakespeare sees Shakespeare's' works retold by both acclaimed and best-selling authors of today.
 Launched in over 20 countries in October 2015 with a promise to 'Excite Imaginations All Around The World."
-The Gap Of Time opens with a synopsis of the Shakespeare works - 'The Winter's Tale' and then uncovers a retold version along with witty and appropriately scattered foul language Leo is jealous of his wife Mimi's relationship with his best friend Xeno to the point that he cannot believe the baby she is carrying is his, it is a sad tale with anger and hints of humour, a really clever version that most people will really love if in doubt, read more on book link.
+The Gap Of Time opens with a synopsis of the Shakespeare works - 'The Winter's Tale' and then uncovers a retold version along with witty and appropriately scattered foul language.
+Leo is jealous of his wife Mimi's relationship with his best friend Xeno.
+To the point that he cannot believe the baby she is carrying is his, it is a sad tale with anger and hints of humour, a really clever version that you will really love.

-Grief Is The Thing With Feathers by Max Porter - Debut short story a roller-coaster of emotions, grief, love, humour, hope, sadness quite original and deeply moving inspired by the collection of poems by Ted Hughes' based around a mythological Crow.
-A young family who tragically lose their mother are left to cope with the help of a crow who comes to visit and to their rescue until they can cope with the trauma of losing a loved one, it will make you cry and hopefully feel good too. (besides the obvious quality of this short story we selected for December book club as it is quite a timely book with all the media discussions about a normally taboo subject - death - and how families could relay their wishes and plan their funerals with loved ones so that it is easier for those left behind to deal with)
+Grief Is The Thing With Feathers by Max Porter.
+Debut short story a roller-coaster of emotions, grief, love, humour, hope, sadness.
+Quite original and deeply moving inspired by the collection of poems by Ted Hughes' based on a mythological Crow.
+A young family who tragically loses their mother are left to cope with the help of a crow who comes to visit and to their rescue.
+Until they can cope with the trauma of losing a loved one, it will make you cry and hopefully feel good too.
+Besides the obvious quality of this short story we selected for December book club as it is quite a timely book with all the media discussions about a normally taboo subject - death.
+How families could relay their wishes and plan their funerals with loved ones.
+So that it is easier for those left behind to deal with.

-Beatlebone by Kevin Barry - A humorous book based on incidents that may or may not have happened to John Lennon, how he had a dry spell for writing and required time alone on his island, that he did actually purchase in 1967 in Clew Bay, Co Mayo, Ireland there's a lot of chat going on between a cross Lennon and his fictional Irish driver who is trying to get Lennon to his island so he can scream his f***ing lungs out and achieve screaming therapy whilst avoiding the media.
-Unusual and not everyone's cup of tea but it is funny and has won the Goldsmiths prize 2015
+Beatlebone by Kevin Barry.
+A humorous book based on incidents that may or may not have happened to John Lennon.
+How he had a dry spell for writing and required time alone on his island.
+That he did actually purchase in 1967 in Clew Bay, Co Mayo, Ireland.
+There's a lot of chat going on between an angry Lennon and his fictional Irish driver who is trying to get Lennon to his island so he can scream his f***ing lungs out and achieve screaming therapy.
+Whilst avoiding the media.
+Unusual and not everyone's cup of tea but it is funny and won the Goldsmiths prize 2015

-How I lost You by Jenny Blackhurst - A Brilliant debut psychological crime novel - They told her she killed her son, she served her time.
+How I lost You by Jenny Blackhurst.
+A Brilliant debut psychological crime novel.
+They told her she killed her son.
+She served her time.
 But what if they lied?
-Having no memory of what happened and believing what she had been told by police, doctors and family Susan Webster did her time at a Psychiatric Institute, released early on parole and given a new identity and address to restart her life she then anonymously receives a photograph of a toddler that she believes could be her son, addressed to her as Susan not her new identity how did it find her here, who sent it and why ...
+Having no memory of what happened and believing what she had been told by police, doctors and family Susan Webster did her time at a Psychiatric Institute.
+Released early on parole and given a new identity and address to restart her life.
+She then anonymously receives a photograph of a toddler that she believes could be her son.
+Addressed to her as Susan and not her new identity how did it find her here, who sent it and why ...

-From a popular author a new THRILLER series Broken Promise - By Linwood Barclay Fast paced thriller begins with former newspaper reporter David Harwood losing his job and relocating back to his small hometown 'Promise Falls' with his young son, on an errand for his mother escaping his own problems he finds his cousin Marla holding a baby whom she believes an angel has given her.
-He soon hears the mother has been discovered across town murdered.
+From a popular author a new THRILLER series Broken Promise - By Linwood Barclay.
+Fast-paced thriller begins with former newspaper reporter David Harwood losing his job and relocating back to his small hometown 'Promise Falls' with his young son.
+On an errand for his mother escaping his own problems, he finds his cousin Marla.
+Marla is holding a baby whom she believes an angel has given her.
+He soon hears the mother has been discovered across town - murdered.

-Thriller: The Girl On The Train By Paula Hawkins This one is already quite popular but if you haven't read it you'll know from the first couple of pages if it's for you, straight away I was on the train enjoying the peace of commuting an excuse to do nothing because you don't have to or dig into a book this one's a great choice.
+Thriller: The Girl On The Train By Paula Hawkins.
+This one is already quite popular but if you haven't read it you'll know from the first couple of pages if it's for you.
+Straight away I was on the train enjoying the peace of commuting.
+A good excuse to do nothing because you don't have to.
+Or just dig into a book this one's a great choice.

-Thriller: Leaving George by Diane M Dickson - You take the woman's side feeling her pain as an abused wife cleverly plans an escape over a period of time using inheritance money that has at last been released: will she get away or will her husband spoil her plans.
+Thriller: Leaving George by Diane M Dickson.
+You take the woman's side feeling her pain as an abused wife cleverly planning an escape.
+The escape lasts over a period of time using inheritance money that has at last been released.
+But will she escape or will her husband spoil her plans.

-The Rosie Project by Graeme Simsion - International Best Seller 2013 Australian Novel set to become a major film starring Jennifer Lawrence.
-This brilliant easy to get into novel is a fun love story a professor and a woman who is far from his normal idea of a perfect match.
+The Rosie Project by Graeme Simsion - International Best Seller 2013 Australian Novel set to become a major film release date 2019.
+This brilliant easy to get into novel is a fun love story.
+About a professor and a woman who is far from his normal idea of a perfect match.
 The author's story began life in 2007 as a drama - screenplay, but was significantly changed to romantic comedy and released as a debut novel.
-Bill Gates asked to meet with the author and told him that the book was "funny and profound" whilst his wife Melinda stated it was "laugh out loud funny" more here.
-Read it quick before the film is out it's bound to be a massive hit once Sony get the director of the Rom Com sorted.
-Available as 3 for £10 via Amazon books also see sequel 'The Rosie Effect' (2014) below.
+Bill Gates asked to meet with the author and told him that the book was "funny and profound" whilst his wife Melinda stated it was "laugh out loud funny" Also see the sequel 'The Rosie Effect' (2014) below.
 Which finds the couple relocate to New York.